yuhr/NIL/README.md

 ### To use datasets licensed under NIL in your project

-The whole of your project MAY be licensed under any license you prefer, as long as a license notice for the NIL-licensed dataset can be kept available to your licensees (see above for compatibility).
+The whole of your project MAY be licensed under any license you prefer, as long as the NIL-licensed dataset and the license notice for it are both kept available to your licensees.
 Even if you extract some parts (e.g. code snippets) and/or files from the NIL-licensed dataset, you MUST notice that those parts are licensed under NIL.
-This will not apply where you have made some changes to those.
+This will not apply where you have made substantial changes to those.

 ### To change datasets licensed under NIL

 When you have made some changes to a dataset licensed under NIL, you SHOULD NOT apply any other licenses to the changed parts for leaving them simple (still possible though).
-In this case, any of copyright associated with the changed parts shall be disclaimed.
+In this case, any of copyright associated with the changed parts shall be disclaimed as the license remains the same.

 ## Multilicensing